 Excessive praise and flattery where they aren't deserved can also be unhelpful.
 Praise can certainly be encouraging and is a great way for someone to support a writer.
 False praise can cause a crash in the writer's confidence when their writing gets a more realistic assessment, however.

-Writing instructors, mentors, editors and fellow writers in writing groups may be good sources of constructive criticism.
-Relatives or close friends may or not be, depending on their objectivity.
+Writing instructors, mentors, fellow writers in writing groups, and editors may be good sources of constructive criticism.
+Relatives or close friends may or may not be, depending on their objectivity.

 Dealing with rejection successfully requires determination and perseverance.
 There are a few strategies that can make the process easier, however.